 3. Gladiators and chariot races

 4. Structure of the family, home life

-After you chose your area of study, use the links listed on this page to collect information as a group.
-You will then use this information to complete the following parts of our project to be presented on Roman Day.
+After you chose your area of study, use the links listed on this page to collect information with your partner.

-1. Create a Google Slides presentation on your topic, which meets the criteria outlined on the rubric given to you.
+Create a Google Slides presentation on your topic, which meets the criteria outlined on this rubric.